Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 That's what we did.

-It's not what foreigners did, it's not what any other people did.
+It's not what any other people did.

 No one else has a claim to this, actually.

-Uh being English is a continual ethnically inherited ethnicity with a history that you are part of, whether you like it or not.
+It's like, no, being English is a continual ethnically inherited ethnicity with a history that you are part of, whether you like it or not.

 And the values he adheres to are leftist values, which would be a total imposition on England.

-They're not at all English, he's just saying, and I'm English, and they're the values.
+He's just saying, and I'm English and they're the values.

 Exactly.

-It's like, yeah, okay, these things are all cool, but like there are other things about England that actually also matter.
+But like, there are other things about England that actually also matter.

-Uh that's that's something the English are very proud of, actually.
+That's something the English are very proud of, actually.

-Oh, yeah, by the way, Enoch Powell said uh for the unbroken life of the English nation over a thousand years and more is a phenomenon unique in history.
+Oh, yeah, by the way, Enoch Powell said for the unbroken life of the English nation over a thousand years and more is a phenomenon unique in history.

 There we go.